zjzshyq/zjzshyq.github.io/USL_final_paper.md

         rules_dict[tup[0]].append(tup[1])
 print('rules_dictionary', rules_dict)
 ```
-we store the dictionary into memory database like Redis.
+We store the dictionary into memory database like Redis.
 When users click certain item,
 system will access the Redis to get the dictionary for the recommend item below.
 ```
 rules_dictionary